Last modified: April 17, 2001

 I Like To Watch You Caulk

 A few years back Steve Macdonald and I did a sendup of Mike Longcors song I Like to Watch You Walk.
 Much to my pleasant surprise, it seems to be taking on a life of its own.
-Still, it's funnier if you've heard the original on Dangerous Heros, available from Firebird Arts and Music.
+Still, it's funnier if you've heard the original on his new release Walking The Wilderness available from Firebird Arts and Music.

 The Second Child Blues

 This song also shows the power of the web in real life.
 Sometime in January of 2001 the phone rang.
 It was a writer from Parenting Magazine.
 She was doing a piece on how having the second child changes your parenting style and wanted to include some of the lyrics as part of the article. `Sure!'
 I said.
-It hasn't hit the stands yet; when it does I'll update this link.
+I don't know if it was ever published, but hey, it's an honor just to be nominated.
+Or something like that.

 The Tenor Hate Song

 I don't hate tenors.
 I just hate singing in that range.
-Written about 1990, posted here April 2001.
+As do all real men.

 By the way, the title of this song is not The Tenor Hate Song.
 The title is the punch line, which is at the end of the first verse.